-- Use 12-point Courier font (if possible) for all entries if you are typing or using a computer to fill out your form. - Omit dollar signs and decimal points.
+Use 12-point Courier font (if possible) for all entries if you are typing or using a computer to fill out your form.

+- Omit dollar signs and decimal points.
 Commas are optional.
-(Report dollars to the left of the preprinted decimal point and cents to the right of it.) - Leave blank any data field (except line 10) with a value of zero. - Enter negative amounts in parentheses (if possible). - Enter your name and EIN on all pages and attachments.
-(Filers using the IRS-preaddressed Form 941 are not required to enter their name and EIN on page 2.)
+(Report dollars to the left of the preprinted decimal point and cents to the right of it.) - Leave blank any data field (except lines 1, 2, and 10) with a value of zero. - Enter negative amounts using a minus sign (if possible).
+Otherwise, use parentheses. - Enter your name and EIN on all pages and attachments.
+(Filers using the IRS-preaddressed Form 941 do not have to enter their name and EIN on page 2.) - Staple multiple sheets in the upper left corner when filing.